Margriet Heymans: Career

 Heymans first published in 1958 in children's magazine Kris Kras.

 Heymans illustrated various books written by Dutch authors, including Annetje Lie in het holst van de nacht by Imme Dros and Ik was de zee by Ienne Biemans.
 Heymans received the Gouden Penseel award for her illustrations in Annetje Lie in het holst van de nacht and Heymans stated in 2013 that she considers this book to be the most beautiful story by another author that she has ever illustrated.
 Dros received a Zilveren Griffel award and the very first Woutertje Pieterse Prijs for this book.

 Heymans lectured in illustration at the Koninklijke Academie voor Kunst en Vormgeving from 1972 till 1993.

 Her collaborations with her sister Annemie have been exhibited in Paris in 1981 and in Voorhout in 1984.
 In 2018, Heymans donated her original illustrations to the Dutch Museum of Literature in The Hague.
 In 2020, some of her illustrations for Annie M. G. Schmidt's books appeared in an online exhibition by the same museum.
 The exhibition was held to mark the 25th anniversary of Schmidt's death.

-Personal life
+Personal life and death

 Margriet Heymans married twice and had five children.

 She died on 27 July 2023, at the age of 90.